-Named after a local break that can produce big, rolling swell with steep shoulders and "buttery" take-offs, this board is excellent in big surf.
-It has plenty of length to produce speed for early drop-ins, with low tail rocker guiding you into the wave.
+Named after a local break that can produce big, rolling swells with steep shoulders and "buttery" take-offs, this board is excellent in big surf.
+It has plenty of length to produce speed for early drop-ins, with a low tail rocker guiding you into the wave.
 Set up as a single glass-on fin, this board draws turns with speed and power and is sure to satisfy your needs.

 8'2" Classic Cruiser